xh621/MISCO/README.md

 ## 📖 Project Overview

-Motivated by the aforementioned limitations, here we propose MISCO, a novel evolutionary framework that leverages the multi-task optimization capabilities enabled by deep GM-based EDAs for robot design automation.
+Motivated by the aforementioned limitations, here we propose MISCO, **a novel evolutionary framework that leverages the multi-task optimization capabilities enabled by deep GM-based EDAs for robot design automation**.
 Specifically, we integrate the **Morphological Evolutionary Conditional Variational Autoencoder** (MEC-VAE), a probabilistic generative model designed specifically for modeling voxel-based soft robots, into a bi-level optimization algorithm.

 ### Key Features
 - 🤖 Automated design of voxel-based soft robots